 Lisa also adds that being a female has never been a barrier for her.
-This award-winning sportswoman started the journey of Ultimate Athletics from seeing a need for athletes to flourish when she was a head of PE in Gems Wellington International school in Dubai.
+This award-winning sportswoman started the journey of Ultimate Athletics from seeing a need for athletes to flourish when she was the head of PE in Gems Wellington International school in Dubai.
 “The concept began as an after-school provision.
 After having my 2nd child, I decided to give up teaching and start a formal Athletics Academy full time.”

 RUNNING CHAMPIONS OF DUBAI

-Many of her athletes travel around the world to participate in competitive sports, “Yes a few of our athletes travel to their home countries to participate in the Nationals, Krtajna Prem finished 4th place in the U17 Indian State Nationals for example.
+A few of her athletes travel around the world to participate in competitive sports, “Yes a few of our athletes travel to their home countries to participate in the Nationals, Krtajna Prem finished 4th place in the U17 Indian State Nationals for example.
 We also took the team to the Gothenburg Youth Games, The World’s Largest Youth Track, and Field meet.
 I am happy that we had 4 finalists and 1 medal, showing we can compete with the best youth athletes in the world.”

 PUSHING STRENGTH TO ITS LIMITS

-Ultimate Athletics currently have different levels of training starting with tots and multi events training where athletes can try out all the disciplines of track and field.
+Ultimate Athletics currently have different levels of training starting with tots and multi-events training where athletes can try out all the disciplines of track and field.
 “You never know if you will be a good shot putter, hurdler, high jumper if you have never tried!
 Then we have our development squads who specialize in certain events at 10-12 years old and have more technical training twice or more a week.”

 They have an extraordinarily strong Teen Elite Squads who do 3 track sessions and 1 strength and conditioning session per week.
-Periodic time trials are also held on regular basis.
+Periodic time trials are also held on a regular basis.
 “Every month, the team participates in their monthly race nights and compete against others from all across the UAE.
 It gives them motivation, a chance to set targets, and systematic assessment of their progress.”

 Here are some excerpts from our conversation with Lisa Campbell who has created many running champions in Dubai